KaiHong1015/MLDA_RMUA_CVTask-1/README.md

 Since the image data given is not labeled yet, thus before training, image labeling is needed.
 All of the images are labeled and divided into 4 classes `Ally Robot, Ally Armor, Enemy Robot, Enemy Armor`.
 All the labeled data are first save as `.xml` in `Pascal VOC` format, and later transformed into a dataframe `bbox_df.csv`.
 The transformation work is done in the `xml_to_csv.ipynb` notebook.

 ## Training
-In this repository, Faster R-CNN model with a pre-trained ResNet-50-FPN backbone on COCO train2017 dataset is implemented in Pytorch.
+In this repository, Faster R-CNN model with a pre-trained ResNet-50-FPN backbone is implemented in Pytorch.
 Faster R-CNN was evolved from R-CNN and Fast R-CNN.
 The main difference between Fast R-CNN and Faster R-CNN is that the traditional Selective Search Algorithm is replaced by Regional Proposal Network which allowed faster computation on propose region.

 Before starting training our model, the library `albumentations` is used to augment our images dataset as it provide greater and powerful augmentation choices.
 Below shows some examples on what augmentation had been done.